firebase/firebase-ios-sdk/FirebaseAuth/Tests/SampleSwift/README.md

     - Setup your short URL.
 Feel free to put whatever here, like "demo", "login, or "passwordless" for example.
 Click **Next**.
     - For the Deep Link URL, configure the URL to look like:
     >        https://[insert an authorized domain]/login?email=email
-    >For the authorized domain ⬆, go to the the Authentication tab, then click the "Sign-in method", and scroll down to the "Authorized domains" section.
+    >For the authorized domain ⬆, go to the the Authentication tab, then click the "Settings" tab, and select the "Authorized domains" section.
 Copy the domain that looks like `[the app's name].firebaseapp.com`.
 Paste this entire domain into the Deep Link we are creating above.
 You can also instead allowlist the dynamic links URL prefix and use that here as well.
     - On step 3, **Define link behavior for iOS**, select **Open the deep link in your iOS App** and make sure your app is selected in the drop down.
     - Configure the following steps as you please and then hit **Create**!